J-Talon/WizardDemo/README.md

+# WizardDemo

-# Testing plugin for demo-ing how things work.
+Testing plugin for demo-ing how things work.